Skip to main content

 Code is automatically deleted

-After adding custom HTML code in an article or module, you may find that the HTML code has been removed, when the item is saved.
+After adding custom HTML code in an article or module, you might find that the HTML code has been removed, when the item is saved.
 This problem occurs with scripts (for example, when trying to add Google Adsense) or with iframe and embed tags (for example, with YouTube videos).

 Why is the code removed from the editor?